 If your choice of manufacturer doesn’t have a forum, you can select a more generalized welding forum to join.
 Check out the type of questions asked and how they are answered to make sure it’s a friendly place.

 14. The Best Welding Machine Brands

 No-name brands hawking their ultra-cheap MIG welders and you may be tempted.
 If you are, you risk ending up with a welder model that breaks down far too easily.
 Or you find you can’t get consumables for it.

-What I would suggest is to get a welder made by a reputable company with an established welding history.
-They will undoubtedly be the best welders.
+Then get a MIG welder made by a reputable company with an established welding history.
+You’ll find the best MIG welders.